 Our research paper with colleagues from the Royal Hobart Hospital has been published this month in Anaesthesia.

 The complex issue of managing fallow deer in Tasmania was highlighted again by my co-authors Ted Lefroy, Chris Johnson and David Bowman from the University of Tasmania in The Conversation recently.
 A great read.

-Today is World Statistics Day, see the link below for many events in your area.
+October 2015: Today is World Statistics Day, see the link below for many events in your area.
 Click here to see the list of events.

-I was pleased to accept an award at the recent Australian Mammal Society conference held here in Hobart for "Best Speed Talk".
+July 2015: I was pleased to accept an award at the recent Australian Mammal Society conference held here in Hobart for "Best Speed Talk".
 My talk was on Fallow Deer in Tasmania, with content described in more detail in our recently published paper in Wildlife Research.
 It was a fabulous week.
+Find the paper here.

 In collaboration with colleagues from the University of Tasmania, we have recently published an article in the journal Wildlife Research that predicted the future range and abundance of the fallow deer, Dama data, in Tasmania, Australia.